kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 4. Ensure the existence of zero, one, or more workload management workspaces depending on the value of `--ensure-wmw` flag.
 Default is one workload management workspaces at pathname "root:wmw1".
-The workload management workspaces have APIBindings that import the namespaced Kubernetes resources (kinds of objects) for management of containerized workloads.
+The workload management workspaces have CRDs for management of containerized workloads.
 At the completion of `kubestellar init` the current workspace will be "root".